Bindernews/DangerZone/README.md

 This mod is absolutely a Work In Progress.
 This isn't even alpha.
 There are a lot of planned features, but coding takes time.

+# Modpack
+Currently you may NOT use this mod in a modpack without explicit permission.
+I don't want people contacting me about it until I've made an official release.
+Sorry about that.

 # Copying
 If you're looking at this mod because you want to learn how to make Minecraft mods, read on.
 This mod is licensed under the GPLv3, meaning if you want to copy it then your code must be GPLv3 as well.